 Meet the Board

-Dianne is an academic with an MA in Strategic HR and Policy, with a current role as a Management Consultant for the arts and charity sectors.
+Diane has an MA in Strategic HR and Policy, with a current role as a Management Consultant for the arts and charity sectors.
 Diane is undertaking roles as: Magistrate Chairman Central London, Deputy Chair of Crown Simmons, Trustee of Pentabus Theatre Company, and Director of Building 15 Management Company.
 Diane has extensive executive experience within the commercial service and not for profit sectors of: people, customer service and operations.
 A management consultant who now provides clients with support for transformational change and organisational development.

 Adam Stebbings is a degree-educated, chartered accountant with over 30 years of extensive experience in both the commercial and charity sectors.
 Adam has held CEO, CFO, COO and other senior management roles in both sectors and has led a number of significant development and change management projects.